Mahilankottai: Demographics

 As per the 2011 census, Mahilankottai had a total population of 1014 with 462 males and 552 females.
 The literacy rate was 72.38%.
 Mahilankottai is famous for Shri Aahasa Mariyamman Temple, Karapaga Vinayagar Temple, Sithi Vinayagar Temple, Shri Om Padai Ayyanar Temple, Shri Peramaiya Ayyanar Temple, Shri Raja Gopala Swami Temple, Valuthiyamman Temple, Sri Sambuga moorthy temple, Thavathiru Sri.
 Singaravadivel Swamigal and Annai Matha Church.
-Download PDP Fullmovie.

 In Mahilankottai village population of children with age 0-6 is 109 which makes up 10.75% of the total population of the village.
 Average Sex Ratio of Mahilankottai village is 1195 which is higher than Tamil Nadu state average of 996.
 Child Sex Ratio for the Mahilankottai as per census is 1019, higher than Tamil Nadu average of 943.

 It is known for its good water resource, and provides drinking water to nearby villages.

 Most of the villagers in Mahilankottai depends on agriculture to earn their livelihood.
 Farmers grow coconut, groundnut, maize (corn), and black gram.
 Besides agriculture, there are doctors, engineers, teachers, businessmen and people of other professionals.

 As per the constitution of India and Panchyati Raaj Act, Mahilankottai village is administrated by Sarpanch (Head of Village) who is elected representative of village.